 Land sales were also making news.
 The Government was releasing land in the Merino, Tahara, and Digby raising concern that by the time the Land Sales Bill went through there would be little decent land to buy.
 Further on in the paper, several advertisements spruik the land opportunities including this one for acreage at Tahara

-A “superior class” of female immigrants were to making their way to Portland in the following week, the paper reports.
+A “superior class” of female immigrants were making their way to Portland in the following week, the paper reports.
 The women had arrived in Melbourne aboard the Atalanta and were considered to be “of timely benefit to this town”.

 The mail was late in Mount Gambier on June 2, arriving at 2.40pm.
 The correspondent surmises that something must have happened to the mailman because when he did arrive, his head was bandaged.